Italian Enlightenment: Neapolitan Enlightenment

 The Italian Enlightenment was particularly active in Naples, in this period capital of the homonymous Kingdom of Naples.
 The city of Naples, together with the French capital, best carried out the "century of enlightenment"; in fact, it did not simply absorb this current, on the contrary, it generated it to a great extent, giving life to new architectural forms, new philosophical thoughts and laying the foundations of modern economy and law.
 In fact, Naples had already been the vital center of the naturalistic philosophy of the Renaissance, and now it returned to give a new impetus to the thought of several exponents, such as Mario Pagano, one of the most important Italian jurists and politicians of the revolutionary era, who largely drew on the work of Giambattista Vico, but eliminating the Christian aspects of his philosophy.

-Significant were the constructions of important public buildings, among all the Real Albergo dei Poveri (also known as Palazzo Fuga from the name of the architect who designed and built it in 1751 on commission of King Charles of Bourbon), which is among the most remarkable eighteenth-century buildings, typically Enlightenment: 354 meters long and a useful surface of 103,000 sq. m.
+Significant were the constructions of important public buildings, among all the Real Albergo dei Poveri (also known as Palazzo Fuga from the name of the architect who designed and built it in 1751 on commission of Charles VII), which is among the most remarkable eighteenth-century buildings, typically Enlightenment: 354 meters long and a useful surface of 103,000 sq. m.
 Politically, the anti-curial and anti-feudal stances of the Neapolitan government became models of inspiration that were also successful abroad.

 To be remembered also the birth of the economic school of Antonio Genovesi, who brought several innovations in the field of national economy and not only, followed also in Apulia by the man of letters Ferrante de Gemmis Maddalena, who founded an Enlightenment Academy, and by the economist Giuseppe Palmieri, director of the Supreme Council of Finance of the Kingdom of Naples at the end of the 18th century.
 Other prominent names that laid the foundations of modern political economy, economic and monetary disciplines are: Ferdinando Galiani and Gaetano Filangeri.
 The latter in particular, with his science of legislation, was to inspire the architects of the French Revolution.

 The last Neapolitan illuminists, such as Mario Pagano, Ignazio Ciaia and Domenico Cirillo, joined the Neapolitan Republic and were executed on 29 October 1799 after the restoration of Bourbon power.
 Others, such as Canon Onofrio Tataranni, had their lives saved because they were protected by the church itself.